 Every person reacts differently to pregnancy.
 The body heals completely differently in each person.
 Some people have just one child and their body has changed significantly.
 Others can have many children with very little change.

-Some patients end up with pre-disposed areas of fat post pregnancy.
-This is often on the hips, outer thighs or stomach.
+Some patients end up with pre-disposed areas of fat post-pregnancy.
+This is often on the hips, outer thighs, or stomach.
 Liposculpture is done using the tumescent technique and removes the fat selectively so that those areas are no longer resistant and more prominent.
-This may help the body be more in harmony so that the patient feels they have the same size all over.
+This may help with reshaping the body, allowing the body to be more in harmony so that the patient feels they have the same size all over.

 Dr. Lanzer is fairly conservative when it comes to pregnancy and he does not recommend any treatment during pregnancy.
 The only therapy that could be done is skin rejuvenation with glycolic peels.
-Some surgeons and cosmetic specialists are less conservative and would use lasers during pregnancy.
+Some surgeons are less conservative and would use lasers during pregnancy.